JamieTemple/apcups-mqtt/README.md

 # Introduction
 A simple MQTT client for publishing APC UPS status changes.

-This file is focussed on this repository.
 If you are looking for instructions on setting-up and using `apcups-mqtt` then head over to the [wiki](https://github.com/JamieTemple/apcups-mqtt/wiki) for more help.

 # Getting Started